 I love puppets!!
 My favourite are hand/glove puppets, of which I own over 100 (!), but I also love finger puppets (I have about 100 of those too!).

 I was invited to write this blog and do a presentation (online in the end) by Brian Stobie at International Durham.
-A recording of it, alongside 2 other talks and resources will be available too: click here for it.
+A recording of it, alongside 2 other talks and resources, is available too: click here for it.
 I loved doing the talk!!

 Where does this love come from?
 I actually have no idea.
 I know that the first puppet I ever bought was from a charity shop: it is a dog called Moustache (it has a big moustache!) that used to bark but does not anymore.
 I also know that I used to use puppets with secondary school pupils, not just primary school children.